Looking for an Employer of Record in the Philippines? Here’s What You Need to Know

 1) What is an EOR in the Philippines?

-Generally, an Employer of Record (EOR) is a third-party company that supports an organization’s global hiring needs.
+Generally, an Employer of Record (EOR) is a third-party company that supports an organization’s global talent engagement needs.
 However, while companies may search for Employer of Record (EOR) services in the Philippines, this model is not permitted.
 Workforce management platforms may assist with HR and payroll coordination through their local entity.

 2) How much does an employer of record in the Philippines cost?